eizoflexscan/docker-rstudio-server/README.md

 ### build_logins.sh
-The ADD command gets two arguments: a source and a destination.
-It basically copies the configuration file `build_logins.sh` from the source on the host into the container's own filesystem at the set destination to specify users and passwords.
+A configuration file to specify users and passwords.
+It creates 50 users named (datafriend1, datafriend2,..., datafriend50) and 50 passwords that are the same as the user names (datafriend1, datafriend2,..., datafriend50).

 ### run.sh
-default command that gets executed (i.e. run) with the creation of containers based on the image to start RStudio Server.
+Start RStudio Server at the end of the container creation.

 ## Limitations